A Bayesian Approach for De-duplication in the Presence of Relational Data: A de-duplication model incorporating relational data

 \subsection{Computation}

-Computation for this model can still be achieved via Markov chain Monte Carlo (MCMC) algorithms.
-The only difference now, besides that we are only handling a single file (i.e., $J=1$), is that we need to account for those parameters in the prior distribution of $\xiv$, say $\phiv$.
+Computation for this model can still be achieved via Markov chain Monte Carlo (MCMC) algorithms \citep{gamerman2006markov}.
 Hence, the full set of parameters in this case is

+where $\phiv$ includes those parameters in the prior distribution of $\xiv$.
 Full conditional distributions are available in closed form for all the profile parameters.
 As far as the network parameters is concerned, random walk Metropolis-Hastings steps can be used.
-The Appendix provides details to sample those parameters in $\phiv$.
-As before, the main inference goal is to make inferences about $\xiv$ by drawing samples $\xiv^{(1)},\ldots,\xiv^{(S)}$ from the posterior distribution $p(\UPS\mid\data)$ and then getting a point estimate of the overall linkage structure (see Section \ref{sec_posterior_linkage} for details).
+The Appendix provides details to sample all the model parameters.
+Recall that the main inference goal is to make inferences about $\xiv$ by drawing samples $\xiv^{(1)},\ldots,\xiv^{(S)}$ from the posterior distribution $p(\UPS\mid\data)$ and then getting a point estimate of the overall linkage structure.